Oladipupo-01/LITA-CAPSTONE-PROJECT/README.md

   # Exploratory Data Analysis
   ## For Sales Performance Analysis for a Retail Store:
   - Data Cleaning and Prepation: The data given has about 50,000 records but the records were duplicated.
 To gain insights and avoid overstating the outcome, I embarked on removing duplicate and prepare the data for exploration.
-  ## Data Exploration:
+  ## Data Exploration: Excel and SQL
-  I carried out expolration of the data by using pivot table to summarize
+  In Excel: I carried out expolration of the data by using pivot table to summarize

     - Total Sales By Product
     - Total Sales By Region